Tools

 Tool Info

 Display metadata used in the settings UI.
-Contains an id, human-readable name and description (with optional localized string resources), and the current enabled state.
+Contains an id, human-readable name and description (with optional localized string resources), the current enabled state, and a flag for whether the tool gets its own switch in the Tools tab.
 Returned by the platform layer for all tools regardless of whether they are currently enabled.

 Tool Executor